HarshVathare/MediCore/README.md

-# 🏥 Hospital Management System - Backend API
+# 🏥 Medicore - Hospital Management System - Backend API

 This project is a **Spring Boot-based Hospital Management System** that provides REST APIs for managing patients, doctors, appointments, medical records, and authentication.